River Idle

-The River Idle is a river in Nottinghamshire, England whose source is the confluence of the River Maun and River Meden near Markham Moor.
-The Idle flows north from its source through Retford and Bawtry before entering the River Trent at West Stockwith.
+The River Idle is a river in Nottinghamshire, England, formed by the confluence of the River Maun and the River Meden near Markham Moor.
+It flows north from its source through Retford and Bawtry before joining the River Trent at West Stockwith.
 Its main tributaries are the River Poulter and the River Ryton.
-The river is navigable to Bawtry, and there is a statutory right of navigation to Retford.
-Most of the land surrounding the river is a broad flood plain and the river is important for conservation, with Sites of Special Scientific Interest being designated along its course.
+The river is navigable as far as Bawtry, with a statutory right of navigation extending to Retford.
+Much of the land surrounding the Idle consists of broad flood plain, and the river is significant for conservation, with several Sites of Special Scientific Interest being designated along its course.

 Etymology

 The origin of the name is not known.
 River Idle is commonly taken to mean 'slow river' but this is unlikely as river names tend to be even older than settlement names, and the modern name is also at odds with the fact that it is known as a very fast flowing river.

 The Survey of English Placenames suggests that Idle (Idel) can mean an empty or uncultivated place.
 This would fit with the finding that it runs through Bassetlaw which was previously known as Bernetseatte (burnt lands).
 Bede (HE 2, 12) names the river 'Idla' in 617 with reference to the Battle.
 This preserves what might have been an earlier ending -ea (meaning river.)
 In 1200 (British Museum Index of Charters) the river appears as Yddil.

-Thoroton suggests an alternative origin for the name.
-He traces the name instead to the Roman - Adelocum - and says "the river Idle had its name from corn, with which the neighbouring fields ever abounded, and Adelocum was intended by the Romans for the place upon Ydel, after the broad pronunciation of Ai for I, which is still frequent in this country...Ydle signifying a granary amongst the Britains".
+More fancifully, the Jacobean antiquary Dr. Robert Thoroton suggested, before the advent of modern etymology, that the name derived instead from a supposed Roman place-name - Adelocum - claiming that "the river Idle had its name from corn, with which the neighbouring fields ever abounded, and Adelocum was intended by the Romans for the place upon Ydel, after the broad pronunciation of Ai for I, which is still frequent in this country...Ydle signifying a granary amongst the Britons".
+Unfortunately for his hypothesis, the Roman settlement at Littleborough is now known to have been named Segelocum rather than Adelocum, and so cannot have been the origin of the River Idle's name.